We have already reviewed the best ski hotels in Europe. Many of the best ski hotels in Europe are situated in Austria.

 Beyond the bar, the main restaurant serves an extensive multi-course dinner and a lovely breakfast.
 Each morning, the high altitude chefs put on an extensive spread of fruits, cereals, yogurts, cheeses, and meats and bread along with hot options including vats of delicious scrambled egg, bacon, sausages, and boiled eggs and you could also order a la carte eggs if you prefer.

 If you book half board, you also eat in this excellent restaurant each evening.
 The breakfast buffet area transforms into an elegant salad bar where you can select any salad imaginable and then add your own sauces.
 Specialties included homemade sauerkraut, cucumbers in a creamy sauce, potato salad, and numerous other alternatives.
-After the salad bar, there are 5 more courses each night including a starter, soup, main, cheese, and desserts.
+There are 5 more courses each night after the salad bar, including a starter, soup, main, cheese, and desserts.

-Arlberg 1800 is so high that it is often in the clouds (twice while we were there), but the warmth of the staff combined with the fireside ambiance provides a warm and welcoming haven in this extraordinary mountaintop setting.
+Arlberg 1800 is so high that it is often in the clouds (twice while we were there), but the staff’s warmth combined with the fireside ambiance provides a warm and welcoming haven in this extraordinary mountaintop setting.

 7. Spa Hotel Jagdhof